Giom-V/Home-assistant/automations/README.md

 ### [Night Time](nightTime.yaml)

 These are old automations that I'm not using anymore and just keeping for reference.
-There were all meant to switch on some lights and changing thjeir colors to give a hint to my daughter on whether it was time for the night routine or to go to bed.
+There were all meant to switch on some lights and changing their colors to give a hint to my daughter on whether it was time for the night routine or to go to bed.